techie-joe/barecss/README.md

 [Visit site](https://techie-joe.github.io/barecss/site)

 ## Vision
-To create the best collection of short ways to get a clean layout.
+To create the best collection of a clean layout.

 ## Credit
 ```